-Testing for the SAT takes place during a 3-hour time window with an additional 50-minute essay portion, which is optional.
+Testing for the SAT takes place during a 3-hour time window with an additional 50-minute essay portion, which is optional for some in-school weekday tests.
 The sections are broken down into a Reading Test with 52 questions, a Writing and Language Test with 44 questions, and a Math Test with 58 questions.

 Testing for the ACT takes place during roughly the same amount of time with an additional 40-minute essay portion made optional.
 The sections are broken down by a Reading Test with 40 questions, an English Test with 75 questions, a Math Test with 60 questions, and a Science Test with 40 questions.